Wyko/essential_deathworlders/content/books/good-training-champions-pt-ii/7-doom-gloom.md

 "Doom-noodle."

 "*—bear-snake.* Anyway, after that, I’m not really keen on coloring my fur again."
 He shuddered slightly at the recent memory.
-All that…shampooing.
+All that... shampooing.

 "Aww, c’mon, we both gotta make sacrifices for this!"
 Hoeff—recently given "Chimp" as a callsign for his super-powered monkey ability to climb—pointed out the skimpy fur costume he’d be wearing.
 "And I gotta shave everywhere, *and* wear a blond Prince Charming wig."

 "And cut out the carbs," added Bestest Friend Tiny.
-"I mean, you’re pretty ripped already, but…you’re also kinda *small* for He-Man…"
+"I mean, you’re pretty ripped already, but... you’re also kinda *small* for He-Man..."

 "Quality over quantity!
 ‘Sides, you’re *way* fatter than me."

 "Hey, Tiny isn’t fat!
 Look at him, he’s the healthiest guy here!"
 Daar may not have been an expert on the human body but he knew quality when he saw it.

 "Heh, no argument here, Chimp’s got a point."
 Walsh mugged evilly at Hoeff, who only glowered in a manner that suggested no real anger.
 Probably.
 Daar still wasn’t quite sure when the Humans got into their love-via-insult bouts.
-It seemed so…tricky.
+It seemed so... tricky.

 But Bestest Friend chuckled and nodded happily.
 "Still, he ain’t entirely wrong.
 I’m definitely a bit on the beefy side these days."
 He pulled up his shirt and flexed his big abs and they showed up all strong and impressive, though unlike Chimp’s they vanished under a thin layer of padding when he relaxed.